crt25/collimator/docs/guides/add-new-analysis.md

-# How to add new Analysis Logic
+# How to add new analysis logic

-To provide a scalable system with minimal resource requirements on the server, the analysis is performed client-side, i.e. in `frontend/`.
+To provide a scalable system with minimal server resource usage, all analysis is performed client-side, in the `frontend` application.

 ## Overview

-A new Analysis Logic can be one of the following:
+A new analysis logic can be one of the following:

-- An analyzer, based on an AST or meta criterion;
+- An analyzer, based on an AST or meta criteria;
 - A solution grouping, either automatic or manual.

 This document guides you through the process of adding these additional types of analyses.

-## Criteria Based Analyzer
+## Criteria-based analyzer

-Criteria based analyzers are located in `frontend/src/data-analyzer/criteria-based-analyzers`.
+Criteria-based analyzers are located in `frontend/src/data-analyzer/criteria-based-analyzers`.

-As an example, a simple analyzer to count the number of conditions in the [G-AST](../data-analyzer/ast-conversion.md) may look like the following:
+As an example, a simple analyzer that counts the number of condition statements in the [G-AST](../data-analyzer/ast-conversion.md) may look like this:

 ```typescript
 export const countConditions = (